DmytroY/EPAM_Flask/documentation/API_specification.md

 |id |int/string|required|Both **id** or **email** can be used here

 **Response**.
-On success: sucsess message and status code 200.
+On success: success message and status code 200.
 On error: error description and status code 409.

 **Request example**